 Along the way, we have absorbed many valuable lessons, built a strong coalition of business partners (many who happen to be women), and ended up with a collection of romantic but elegant pieces, inspired by influences near and far.
 They are all very much a product of this marvelous journey.

 Our vision was to create beautiful, organic clothing that was sustainably sourced, produced, and packaged, at a price point that reflected both the quality of the product and the labor of the workers, as well as the efficiency and care of our operation.
-We kept costs low by deploying a mobile workforce and working remotely.
+For our dream sustainable clothes collection, we kept costs low by deploying a mobile workforce and working remotely.
 Instead of spending money on traditional expenses like rent and office furniture, we decided to examine first-hand each juncture in our supply chain so our customers can have full confidence in the sustainability of our business practices.

 Eventually, this took us all the way to India, the spiritual home of the lotus flower--the source of our signature fabric--and an enduring symbol of purity and transformation across eastern cultures.
 The lotus flower has its own fascinating story.
 Not only does it bloom magnificently out of thick mud, but this beautiful flower is just as resilient and tough as it is lovely and graceful.
 As it turns out, the stems, which are often just thrown away, can be made into a buttery soft but strong fabric.

 We source the lotus flowers in Southeast Asia, where the stems are pulverized and spun into cones of yarn that are sent to India, to be woven into fabric.

 We took a trip to India to visit the factories and mills involved in transforming this yarn into our lotus fabric.
 This unique organic textile is an eco-friendly alternative to silk that contains no chemicals or toxic components, and doesn't use any polluting energy during the entirety of its production.